Best Wireless Adapter For Hacking in Kali Linux (2018 Review)

 Packet injection allows you to craft and inject or send data to wireless devices/networks nearby.

-Without it, you can't control or manipulate what's happening in a network.
+Without it, you can't intercept or manipulate any activity from within any network.

-If you have an adapter but you're not sure what chipset it uses, here's how to find out on Linux:
+If you already have an adapter but you're not sure if the chipset is compatible, here's how to find out what chipset it uses.

-NOTE: You need to have aircrack-ng installed on Kali Linux or Ubuntu.
+NOTE: You need to have Kali Linux installed to perform this test.

 - Run airmon-ng